Origins of Germanic Cavalry Tactics

 Key Features of Germanic Cavalry Tactics

-Germanic cavalry tactics evolved into a distinctive style that emphasized speed, surprise, and adaptability.
-Unlike the heavily armoured cataphracts of the East or the disciplined Roman alae, Germanic horsemen often relied on lighter equipment and aggressive, fluid maneuvers.
-Below are the core elements that defined their approach to mounted combat.
+Germanic cavalry developed into a style that was markedly different from the heavily armored cataphracts of the East or the disciplined Roman alae.
+It emphasized speed, aggression, and intimate knowledge of terrain.
+The following elements defined their approach to mounted combat.

 Shock Charges and the Wedge Formation